tomalec/articles/Starcounter/deprecated-non-namespaced-partials.md

 ## "Yes"

 If you include something that's conceptually separated from your main view-model, and this concept could be (mapped and) shared with other apps, I would advise you to make it blendable.
-That will let your app integrate tighter with other.
+That will let your app integrate tighter with others.

-Then you need to update server-side code, to actually use blending point ther.
+Then you need to update server-side code, to actually use blending point there.
 So instead of, for example
 ```c#
  post.Author = new BlogAuthor()
  // ...